-- 1. 18-yrs of age and older, - 2. receive a minimum of 15-hours of residential support provided, funded, arranged, or certified by DDS, or - 3. died in a day support program funded or certified by DDS, or - 4. died while participating in a day habilitation program, or - 5. died during transportation funded or arranged by DDS.
+- 1. 18-yrs of age and older, - receive a minimum of 15-hours of residential support provided, funded, arranged, or certified by DDS, or - 3. died in a day support program funded or certified by DDS, or - 4. died while participating in a day habilitation program, or - 5. died during transportation funded or arranged by DDS.

-Mortality reviews for this population is either required, based on the criteria above, or requested.
+Mortality reviews for this population are either required, based on the criteria above, or requested.
 Required mortality reviews are submitted to the Regional and/or Central Review Committee for analysis, for confirmation of the cause of death, and for follow-up if it is indicated.
-294 mortality reviews were required according to these criteria for deaths occurring in 2016.
-Of the 294 required reviews, 283 were completed, for a completion rate of 96%.
-Three (3) requested mortality reviews of 2016 deaths were also completed in addition to those required.
+In 2017, 337 mortality reviews were required according to these criteria for deaths occurring in calendar year 2017.
+Of the 337 required reviews, 321 were completed for a completion rate of 95%.
+Four (4) additional mortality reviews were requested in 2017.
+For comparison, in 2016, 299 mortality reviews were required with 288 reviews completed, yielding a completion rate of 96% for 2016.